Dicridon/NVMEmulator/README.md

 NOTICE:
-    This emulator is not completely developed by myself, my supervisor's student Yizhou Shan developed E5 v3 version, but we failed to port it to E5 v4, so I was asked to developed an E5 v4 version.
+    This emulator is not completely developed by myself, my supervisor's student Yizhou Shan developed E5 v3 version, but we failed to port it to E5 v4, so I was asked to develope an E5 v4 version.
     Please refer to https://github.com/lastweek/NVM-Emulator